leyimai/toolsproject/README.md

 Main Features
 -------------------
-Squirrel Tracker app includes two sub-apps with the following features:
+Squirrel Tracker app includes two sub-apps (sightings and map) with the following features:

 Sightings (Main Page): a site that lists all squirrels, with links to edit or add squirrels, view squirrel statistics and the map.
 This site uses Bootstrap4 for styling (reference at https://getbootstrap.com/docs/4.0/getting-started/introduction/).